-Every year, the American Institute of Architects (AIA) releases a series of studies about the how homes being built today are designed.
+Every year, the American Institute of Architects (AIA) releases a series of studies about how homes being built today are designed.
 By polling over 500 prominent architecture firms, these surveys provide a great insight into the features that American homebuyers are interested in.
-The survey from Q3 2016 was about community design, and reveals interesting preferences in home design that have great overlap with log homes.
+The survey from Q3 2016 was about community design and reveals interesting preferences in home design that have great overlap with log homes.

 The survey ranks features by subtracting the percentage of respondents that say the prevalence of a feature is decreasing from those that say it is increasing.
 In this way, the numbers are very similar to a “net approval rating” that you see most often in political polls.
 By this calculation, the style that has the highest popularity in new homes is “contemporary home styles” with 43 percent net popularity.
 While this is not a style frequently associated with log homes, contemporary log homes are a popular choice and combine all the great features of a log home with the conveniences of modern design.
-Have a look at our gallery of contemporary style log homes for great examples.

-The next most in demand style is definitely associated with log homes.
-A net 40 percent say that front or side porches are increasing in popularity.
+The next most in-demand style is definitely associated with log homes.
+A net of 40 percent say that front or side porches are increasing in popularity.
 The porch is an iconic feature of the log home, and front, side or wraparound designs are all prevalent.
 We think that no porch looks better than a log home porch, and if you have a look around our picture gallery we’re sure you’ll agree!

 Rounding out the top five trends are a desire for single-story homes and simper exterior details.
 Again, the log home is a great choice for these trends, with many great single-story floor plans possible.
 Whether your plans call for a strict single-story or you want a loft space above, log homes look great and avoid the rambling look of many conventional ranch houses.
 Our six log-profile choices also allow you to customize the level of exterior detail to your personal preference.